 external programs or scripts can launch or control EViews, transfer

 data, and execute EViews commands.

-application for MATLAB® and R so that EViews may be used to launch or
+Python, so that EViews may be used to launch or control these

 - The EViews Microsoft Excel® Add-in offers a